openshift-cs/rosaworkshop/OSD3.11/5-healthcheck.md

 ![Crash Message](/images/5-ostoy-crashmsg.png)

 #### 3. View the revival
 Quickly switch to the Deployment screen.
-You will see that the pod is red, meaning it is down but should quickly come back up and show blue.
+You will see that the pod is red, meaning it is down but should quickly come back up and show blue. (**Note:** this does happen quite fast.
+If you are switching tabs you might miss it).

 ![Pod Crash](/images/5-ostoy-podcrash.png)